 1. Latest Developments

-In January-October 2017, the value of retail sales, in nominal terms, increased by 1.2% year-on-year, after the decline of 8.1% for 2016.
+In 2017, the value of retail sales, in nominal terms, increased by 2.2% year-on-year, after the decline of 8.1% for 2016.
 Yet the labour market conditions remain tight.
-The seasonally adjusted unemployment rate was 3% for the three-month period ending November 2017, compared with 3.4% for 2016.
-Meanwhile, Hong Kong’s consumer prices rose 1.5% year-on-year in January-November 2017, after increasing by 2.4% in 2016.
-Looking ahead, inflation pressure should remain moderate in the near term, given the low imported inflation and moderate increases in local costs.
-In the latest round of review in November 2017, the Government revised its forecast of Hong Kong’s consumer price inflation slightly down to 1.7% for 2017 as a whole, from 1.8% in the August round.
+The seasonally adjusted unemployment rate was 2.9% for the three-month period ending January 2018, compared with 3.4% for 2016.
+Meanwhile, Hong Kong’s consumer prices rose 1.7% year-on-year in January 2018, after increasing by 1.5% in 2017.
+Looking ahead, consumer price pressures are expected to increase somewhat.
+The Government forecasts Hong Kong’s consumer price to increase by 2.2% in 2018.

 2. Budget and Government Initiatives